John Simpson (journalist)

-John Cody Fidler-Simpson CBE (born 9 August 1944) is an English foreign correspondent and world affairs editor of BBC News.
+John Cody Fidler-Simpson CBE (born 9 August 1944) is an English foreign correspondent who is currently the world affairs editor of BBC News.
+He holds dual British-Irish citizenship.
 He has spent all his working life with the BBC, and has reported from more than 120 countries, including thirty war zones, and interviewed many world leaders.
 He was educated at Magdalene College, Cambridge, where he read English and was editor of Granta magazine.

 Early life and education

 Simpson was born on 9 August 1944 in Cleveleys, Lancashire, but was taken to his mother's "bomb-damaged house in London" the following week.
-He says in his autobiography that his father was an anarchist.
+He says in his autobiography that his father Roy, a property developer, was a Christian scientist.
+His parents separated when he was seven years old and he chose to remain with his father while his mother cared for his two half sisters.
 He spent ten years growing up in Dunwich in Suffolk.
 He was educated at Dulwich College Preparatory School and St Paul's School, followed by Magdalene College, Cambridge, where he read English and was editor of Granta magazine.
 In 1965 he was a member of the Magdalene University Challenge team.
 A year later Simpson started as a trainee sub-editor at BBC radio news.

 Career

 Simpson became a BBC reporter in 1970.
 Early in his career, the then prime minister Harold Wilson, angered by being asked whether he was about to call an election, punched Simpson in the stomach.

-Simpson was the BBC's political editor in 1980–1.
+Simpson was the BBC's political editor in 1980–81.
 He presented the Nine O'Clock News in 1981–82 and became diplomatic editor in 1982.
 He had also served as a correspondent in South Africa, Brussels and Dublin.
 He became BBC world affairs editor in 1988 and presented an occasional current affairs programme, Simpson's World.

 Simpson's reporting career includes the following episodes: